-This microfilm has been transcribed by Auerelia Clemons. and is available online
+This microfilm has been transcribed by Auerelia Clemons and is available online in two parts

 Contents: Lists of LDS Church Members who emigrated from the Scandinavian Mission between 1853 and 1881; organized by conference under each year.
 Sometimes the ship the people were eventually on is also listed.

 The years of 1854-1868 are on their own page and are in alphabetical order.
 See the Emigration from the Scandinavian Mission page to search on this page.
 The people are listed by surname, first name.
 Middle names matter here so keep that in mind when search.